ap--/shiny-deseq2/README.md

 ##### Develop

 I setup `shinytest` for this app.
 Simply do `make test` to run the tests.
 If you want to add a new test run `make dev-create-test` and interactively create a new test case in your browser.
+Note: all test will fail initially if you add more reactive state to the app or change the main layout.
+You can run `make test-interactive` to step through the failed tests and accept changes if they are cosmetic only.